palombom/relaxation-VERDICT-Matlab-Toolbox-v1.0/README.md

 For queries about the toolbox or suggestions on how to improve it, please email: palombom@cardiff.ac.uk

 ## Dependencies
 To use rVERDICT Matlab Toolbox you will need a MATLAB distribution with the Parallel Computing Toolbox, the Statistics and Machine Learning Toolbox and the Optimization Toolbox.
-Additionally, you will also need Python with scipy, numpy, sklearn and pickle; an external repository that is already included in the rVERDICT Matlab Toolbox:
+Additionally, you will also need **Python** with **scipy**, **numpy**, **sklearn** and **pickle**; an external repository that is already included in the rVERDICT Matlab Toolbox:
 * [Tools for NIfTI and ANALYZE image] Jimmy Shen (2022).
 Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image), MATLAB Central File Exchange.
 Retrieved April 16, 2022.

 ## Download